shadielfares/Bravo/README.md

 ## Description
 HackMe is designed to help startups ensure the safety of their websites by conducting comprehensive security assessments.
 The application performs port scans and brute-force SSH tests to identify potential vulnerabilities, allowing companies to address security issues proactively and read the results by a well-formatted report.

+This project was completed and submitted to MEC 2024.

 ## Features
 - 🛡️ **Port Scanning**: Identifies open ports on the target system.
 - 🔐 **Brute-force SSH Testing**: Attempts multiple login combinations to test for weak credentials.